 If you have any order inquiries or need to email us about a change to your order, please supply your first and last name and your order number if available.

 What is the minimum quantity required?

 There is no minimum quantity required but the shipping rates for an individual tree is expensive since UPS/Fed Ex charges a dimensional weight and an additional handling fee to ship a tree.
-You will find that it is cost effective to consider a handful of trees, vines, or our helpful Tree Starter Kits rather than an individual tree.
+You will find that it is more cost effective to consider a handful of trees, vines, or our helpful Tree Starter Kits rather than an individual tree.

 Why do you want my email account?

 We will only use your email address for important matters.
 Junk mail will not be sent.
 All orders are confirmed via email which will include the estimated ship week for the trees.
 We use your email to send a payment link in the winter/spring to collect the final balance on your order, and your UPS tracking number will be emailed to you when your order has shipped.

 Do you offer discounts on large orders?